Learning to Separate Noise from Direction

 Does this serve the audience I’m called to serve?

 Not every opportunity deserves a yes.
+Focus is what keeps momentum alive.

 ACTIONABLE MOVE: